icemakegirl/ImprovMLCQ/README.md

 ### Tools

 We use three tools do classify code smells: PMD, Organic, Designate.
-Before using these tools, the user must copy all .java files from a project to a single folder.
+Before using these tools, the user must copy all the project's .java to a single root folder.
+This folder will be used by the tools to label the code smells.
-The tools were used to extend the MLCQ with metrics and code smells labeling
+The tools were used to extend the MLCQ with metrics and code smells labeling .ck .
+To run the tools we need to download all the projects that are in our ImproveMLCQ dataset locally.
+The path_with_the_files is the path of the projects that were downloaded to run the tools.

 #### PMD
 WEBSITE: [https://pmd.github.io/](https://pmd.github.io/)